yevgenys/SRMS/README.md

 | good for mature projects |                              |

 ### Heroku
-just give access to your BE/FE (for BE would need to add run command, typically with 'gunicorn myproject.wsgi') repos and on push Heroku will autodeploy everything
+just give access to your git BE/FE (for BE would need to add a run command, typically with 'gunicorn myproject.wsgi') repos and on push Heroku will autodeploy everything

 | Pros                           | Cons                                     |
 |--------------------------------|------------------------------------------|